sandermoller/AnagramFinder/README.md

 ### How to execute program:

-Navigate to executable file through terminal
+Navigate to executable file through terminal.

 execute: $ ./anagramfinder "pathToDictionaryFile" "word"

 ### EXAMPLE: